Casey Wasserman

-Casey Wasserman (né Myers; June 28, 1974) is an American entertainment executive and sports agent.
-He is the founder and CEO of Wasserman, a sports marketing and talent agency.
-He is chairman of the 2028 LA Olympics organizing committee.
+Casey Wasserman (né Myers; born June 28, 1974) is an American businessman and philanthropist.
+He is the founder of the Los Angeles-based sports, entertainment, and talent agency Wasserman.
+He also serves as chairperson and president of LA28, the organizing committee for the 2028 Summer Olympics and Paralympics, and as president and chief executive of the Wasserman Foundation, a philanthropic foundation of the Wasserman family.

 Early life and education

-Wasserman is the son of the Los Angeles socialite and philanthropist Lynne Wasserman and Jack Myers (formerly Meyerowitz), and the grandson of Lew Wasserman.
-He has used the surname Wasserman since he was 18.
+Wasserman was born on June 28, 1974, in Los Angeles to Lynne Wasserman and Jack Myers.
+His parents divorced when he was seven, and he was raised primarily by his mother.
+His maternal grandfather, entertainment executive Lew Wasserman, longtime chairman of MCA, served as a mentor throughout his youth.
+Wasserman adopted his grandfather's surname at age 18.
+His family is of Ukrainian Jewish descent.

-He graduated from the University of California, Los Angeles (UCLA) in 2000 with a BA in political science.
+At age 10, he served as a torchbearer during the 1984 Summer Olympics in Los Angeles.
+He attended Brentwood School and graduated from the University of California, Los Angeles (UCLA) in 1996 with a BA in political science.

 Career

-Arena Football
+Los Angeles Avengers

-In 1998, Wasserman purchased the Los Angeles Avengers of the Arena Football League (AFL).
-He paid about $5 million for the franchise rights.
-Despite his youth, he was elected chairman of the league.
-In 2002 he negotiated a groundbreaking national television partnership between the league and NBC television, as well as the collective bargaining agreement with its players.
-On Saturday, April 18, 2009, Wasserman sent an email to AFL's de facto commissioner informing him of his decision to terminate the L.A.
-Avengers' membership in the Arena Football League.
+In 1998, Wasserman purchased the Los Angeles Avengers, an expansion franchise of the Arena Football League (AFL) for about $5 million.
+He remained the team's owner throughout its existence and was elected chairman of the league.
+During his tenure, he negotiated a national television partnership between the league and NBC television, as well as the collective bargaining agreement with its players.
+The Avengers ceased operations in April 2009 as the Arena Football League folded.
+In 2015, Wasserman was inducted into the National Football Foundation (NFF) Hall of Fame.